Encouraging curiosity in the workplace is a major challenge these days.

 It’s the desire to answer that stubborn question in the back of your mind…What if?
 What if I could be something more than I am now?
 What if that idea could work?
 What if, together, we could change the world?
-What if man were to walk on the moon?
+What if a man were to walk on the moon?
 What if I sing ‘I’m singing in the rain’ when it isn’t actually raining?
 What would happen?
 Seriously – these are the big questions.

 These questions have driven humanity forward for thousands of years (particularly the last one).
 Curiosity compels us to try, learn, invent and reach for the stars.

-I can vouch for this, because it was curiosity that inspired my love for all things online learning and to set up my own business – Growth Engineering!
-I may not have reached the moon yet, but me and my awesome team of superheroes have come along way since working out of my cramped basement 14 years ago!
+I can vouch for this because it was curiosity that inspired my love for all things online learning and to set up my own business – Growth Engineering!
+I may not have reached the moon yet, but I and my awesome team of superheroes have come along way since working out of my cramped basement 14 years ago!
 It’s all thanks to a little curiosity (and a lot of coffee!).

 When did you last feel curious?
-What if you followed your curiosity?
+What if you follow your curiosity?